 This post may contain affiliate links.
 For more information, please see my disclosure policy.

 Creamy Cucumber Salad – just like Grandma made!
-This classic recipe is made with fresh cucumbers, red onions, fresh dill, and a handful of other ingredients for a side dish that everyone will love.
-It’s light, creamy, and incredibly easy to make.
+This recipe is made with fresh cucumbers, red onions, fresh dill, and a handful of other ingredients for a side dish that everyone will love.
 The perfect salad for picnics, potlucks, or summer grilling!

 What is it about summer that makes me want to eat all the salads?
-Not just because salads are light and summery and the perfect addition to any meal…but because summer produce is my absolute favorite.
+Not just because they’re light and summery and the perfect addition to any meal… but because summer produce is my absolute favorite.
 And to me, there’s nothing more summery than fresh cucumbers!

-We love sprinkling them with salt and pepper, eating them in salads, and adding them to sandwiches for an extra bit of crunch.
-And we especially love them in this Creamy Cucumber Dill Salad!
+I love sprinkling them with salt and pepper, eating them in salads, and adding them to sandwiches for an extra bit of crunch.
+And I especially love them in this Creamy Cucumber Dill Salad!

 There’s something nostalgic about it – it’s a recipe that’s been around forever and a dish that most of us have probably enjoyed at family get togethers at one point or another.